crashfort/SourceDemoRender/ReadMe.md

 Image sequences should not have a digit specifier, it is added automatically as 5 padded digits.
 Note that PNG may be slow, but significantly smaller size than TGA.

 If not specified, the default video encoder is x264.
-You can choose which video encoder you'd like to use as a second extension:

-* `startmovie test.avi.huffyuv`

-Above will create a huge AVI file with the huffyuv encoder.

-List of available video encoders:

-* libx264
-* huffyuv

 ### General commands